mlbiam/openunison-k8s-idm-oidc/README.md

 Additionally, you can add your identity provider's TLS base64 encoded PEM certificate to your values under `trusted_certs` for `pem_b64`.
 This will allow OpenUnison to talk to your identity provider using TLS if it doesn't use a commercially signed certificate.  *NOTE* - If you are using a public identity provider like Googl or Okta replace the `trusted_certs` section with `trusted_certs: []`.

-Finally, run the helm chart:
+Next, run the helm chart:

 `helm install orchestra tremolo/openunison-k8s-oidc --namespace openunison -f /path/to/values.yaml`

+Once OpenUnison is fully deployed, run the final helm chart to create the workflows for namespace and user onboarding:

+`helm install cluster-management tremolo/openunison-k8s-cluster-management -n openunison`

+(There's a webhook that is installed so you MUST wait for openunison to be available before running)

 ## Complete SSO Integration with Kubernetes